gardener/gardener/docs/deployment/deploy_gardenlet_manually.md

         <some-optional-provider-specific-config-for-the-ingressController>
 ```

-⚠ Please note that if you set `.spec.ingress` then `.spec.dns.ingressDomain` must be `nil`.
+⚠ Please note that if you set `.spec.ingress`, then `.spec.dns.ingressDomain` must be `nil`.

 b.
 Self-managed DNS record and Ingress controller:

 :warning:
-There should exist a DNS record `*.ingress.<SEED-CLUSTER-DOMAIN>` where `<SEED-CLUSTER-DOMAIN>` is the value of the `.dns.ingressDomain` field of [a Seed cluster resource](../../example/50-seed.yaml) (or the [respective Gardenlet configuration](../../example/20-componentconfig-gardenlet.yaml#L84-L85)).
+There should exist a DNS record `*.ingress.<SEED-CLUSTER-DOMAIN>`, where `<SEED-CLUSTER-DOMAIN>` is the value of the `.dns.ingressDomain` field of [a Seed cluster resource](../../example/50-seed.yaml) (or the [respective Gardenlet configuration](../../example/20-componentconfig-gardenlet.yaml#L84-L85)).

 *This is how it could be done for the Nginx ingress controller*

 Deploy nginx into the `kube-system` namespace in the Kubernetes cluster that should be registered as a `Seed`.

-Nginx will on most cloud providers create the service with type `LoadBalancer` with an external ip.
+Nginx will, on most cloud providers, create the service with type `LoadBalancer` with an external IP.

 ```
 NAME                        TYPE           CLUSTER-IP    EXTERNAL-IP nginx-ingress-controller    LoadBalancer   10.0.15.46    34.200.30.30
 ```

 Create a wildcard `A` record (e.g *.ingress.sweet-seed.<my-domain>.
-IN A 34.200.30.30) with your DNS provider and point it to the external ip of the ingress service.
+IN A 34.200.30.30) with your DNS provider and point it to the external IP of the ingress service.
 This ingress domain is later required to register the `Seed` cluster.

 Please configure the ingress domain in the `Seed` specification as follows: